ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.

-To provide this behavior, most of the blocking operations in the Java core library (mainly I/O and synchronization constructs from _java.util.concurrent_) have been refactored.
+To provide this behavior, most of the blocking operations in the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package) have been refactored.
 However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the `Object.wait()` method).
 The capture of an OS thread is compensated by temporarily adding a carrier thread to the scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method_, or a _foreign function_.
 During pinning, the scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability.

 ## How to use virtual threads

-By implementing virtual streams, the Loom Project team sought to achieve maximum forward compatibility.
+By implementing virtual streams, the Project Loom team sought to achieve maximum forward compatibility.
 That lets existing code take advantage of new features with little or no change.
 The Java language was not changed at all.
-The only changes in public APIs were adding 2 methods: one static factory method to build virtual threads and a second method that tells if a thread is virtual.
-Numerous changes have been made in the Java standard library (mainly I/O and synchronization constructs from _java.util.concurrent_).
+Only a few methods have been added to the public Thread API.
+Numerous changes have been made to the implementation of the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package).

-The Loom Project team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the Thread class.
+The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
 They chose the second option and now all existing concurrent code can, with some changes, use virtual threads.
 But as a result of the compromise, some implementation features that existed for platform threads (for example, thread pools and thread-local variables) are of little use.
 It is the programmer's responsibility to know and control these features described below.

 Virtual threads are instances of the nonpublic `VirtualThread` class, which is a subclass of the `Thread` class.